Pardoxa/net_ensembles/README.md

 You can learn more about me and my research on my [homepage](https://www.yfeld.de).

-If you like my library but feel like there is an iterator missing or something like that: feel free to create an issue on the repository, I might add it.

-## currently implemented network ensembles

-* Erdős-Rényi (x2)
-* small-world
+If you notice any bugs, or want to request new features: do not hesitate to open a new [issue](https://github.com/Pardoxa/net_ensembles/issues) on the repository.

 ## vertices